-- a) Child patient One (1) parent/carer for each child patient or, - b) Dependent adult patient One (1) carer who assists with daily living needs.
+- a) Child patient One (1) parent/carer who is not the driver is required for each child patient.
+When travelling home children are required to have Two (2) parents/carers. or, - b) Dependent adult patient One (1) carer who assists with daily living needs.